bananapielearnsjava/tp/docs/DeveloperGuide.md

     4. Test case: `find a1234567b` (lowercase)<br>
        Expected: List shows the person with identity number "A1234567B" if the search is case-insensitive for identity numbers.

+### Adding an appointment

+1. Adding an appointment for a patient

+    1. Prerequisites: At least one person in the list.

+    2. Test case: `schedule 1 adt\13-10-2025 10:00 note\Needs IV Drip`<br>
+       Expected: New appointment is added.
+Success message shown with appointment details.

+    3. Test case: `schedule 1 adt\13-11-2025 10:00`<br>
+       Expected: New appointment is added with empty notes.

+    4. Test case: `schedule x adt\13-11-2025 10:00 note\Test` (where x is larger than the list size) <br>
+       Expected: No appointment is added.
+Error message indicates invalid index.

+    5. Test case: `schedule 1 adt\40-13-2025 note\Test`<br>
+       Expected: No appointment is added.
+Error message indicates invalid date format.

+2. Adding appointments using filtered list

+    1. Test case: Execute `find John` to filter the list, then `schedule 1 adt\20-11-2025 11:00 note\X-ray`<br>
+       Expected: Appointment is added for the first person in the filtered list (not necessarily the first person in the complete list).

+3. Adding appointments with special characters in notes

+    1. Test case: `schedule 1 adt\13-11-2025 10:00 note\Patient needs medication & IV drip, follow-up required!`<br>
+       Expected: Appointment is added with the note containing special characters.

+### Deleting an upcoming appointment

+1. Deleting an appointment from the upcoming appointments list

+    1. Prerequisites: At least one upcoming appointment exists in the system.
+Upcoming appointments are displayed in the right panel of the application.

+    2. Test case: `unschedule 1`<br>
+       Expected: First upcoming appointment is deleted from the list.
+Success message shown with details of the deleted appointment.
+The appointment is removed from both the upcoming appointments panel and from the person's appointment list in the view panel (if viewing that person).

+    3. Test case: `unschedule 0`<br>
+       Expected: No appointment is deleted.
+Error message indicates invalid index (must be a positive integer).

+    4. Test case: `unschedule x` (where x is larger than the upcoming appointment list size)<br>
+       Expected: No appointment is deleted.
+Error message indicates index is out of range.

+2. Deleting appointments and verifying removal

+    1. Prerequisites: At least one person with upcoming appointments.

+    2. Test case: Execute `view 1` to view the first person's details, note the upcoming appointments displayed in the person's view panel<br>
+       Expected: Person's details are displayed with all upcoming appointments listed.

+    3. Test case: Check the upcoming appointments panel on the right side of the application to find the index of the upcoming appointment for that person you want to delete<br>

+    4. Test case: Execute `unschedule x` (x is the index you note from the appointment lists that you want to delete)<br>
+       Expected: Appointment is deleted.
+Success message shown: "Deleted Appointment: [appointment details]".

+    5. Test case: Execute `view 1` again to refresh the person's view<br>
+       Expected: The deleted appointment is no longer shown in the person's upcoming appointments list.

+    6. Test case: Verify in the upcoming appointments panel<br>
+       Expected: The deleted appointment is also removed from the upcoming appointments list on the right panel.

+### Deleting a past appointment

+1. Deleting an appointment from the past appointments list

+    1. Prerequisites: At least one past appointment exists in the past appointment list.

+    2. Test case: `forget 1`<br>
+       Expected: First past appointment is deleted from the list.
+Success message shown with details of the deleted appointment.
+The appointment is removed from both the past appointments panel and from the person's appointment list in the view panel (if viewing that person).

+    3. Test case: `forget 0`<br>
+       Expected: No appointment is deleted.
+Error message indicates invalid index (must be a positive integer).

+    4. Test case: `forget x` (where x is larger than the past appointment list size)<br>
+       Expected: No appointment is deleted.
+Error message indicates index is out of range.

+2. Deleting past appointments and verifying removal

+    1. Prerequisites: At least one person with past appointments.

+    2. Test case: Execute `view 1` to view the first person's details, note the past appointments displayed in the person's view panel<br>
+       Expected: Person's details are displayed with all past appointments listed.

+    3. Test case: Check the past appointments panel on the right side of the application to find the index of the past appointment for that person you want to delete<br>

+    4. Test case: Execute `forget x` (x is the index you note from the past appointment list that you want to delete)<br>
+       Expected: Appointment is deleted.
+Success message shown: "Deleted Appointment: [appointment details]".

+    5. Test case: Execute `view 1` again to refresh the person's view<br>
+       Expected: The deleted appointment is no longer shown in the person's past appointments list.

+    6. Test case: Verify in the past appointments panel<br>
+       Expected: The deleted appointment is also removed from the past appointments list on the right panel.

 ### Clearing all entries

 1. Clearing all data from the address book with confirmation